Listeriosis in Goats: Dangers of Feeding Moldy Hay

 Listeria can live almost anywhere – in soil, manure piles, grass, and the gastrointestinal tracts of healthy animals.
 It thrives in aerobic conditions, such as the top layer of silage and moldy hay or feed.
 It is commonly found in the feces of infected birds, animals, fish, and insects as well as sewage.
 It can contaminate water, milk, and food.
 It can withstand temperatures from 34-113 F. While outbreaks can occur year-round, in livestock they are most prevalent in spring and fall.

 People and animals in good health are usually not affected by listeria.
 In humans, the highest risk is for pregnant women and the immunocompromised.
 L. monocytogenes can be carried by a host without appearing sick and can shed in milk and feces.
 It is transmitted when an animal ingests contaminated feed or water, but bacteria can also be inhaled from fecal dust.
-Researchers have also suggested that it can be sexually transmitted in goats.
+Researchers have also suggested that listeria in goats can be sexually transmitted.

 What are the Symptoms of Listeriosis in Goats?